gabbyz297/GWAS_pipeline-/GWAS Pipeline.md

 ##Indexing the genome is like a book index, used to make alignment easier later

 # BWA Index
-module load bwa/0.7.15/INTEL-14.0.2
+module load bwa/0.7.17/intel-19.0.5
-bwa index -a bwtsw /path/to/reference/.fa
+bwa index -a bwtsw /path/to/reference/reference.fa

 ##path to the version of BWA installed on LONI
 ##-a algorithm to construct index from, bwtsw algorithm implemented in BWT-SW which is for large genomes, just need -a for small genomes

 # Samtools
-source /path/to/miniconda3/etc/profile.d/conda.sh
-conda activate samtools-1.11
+module load samtools/1.10/intel-19.0.5
-/path/to/conda-env/envs/samtools-1.11/bin/samtools faidx /path/to/reference/.fa
+samtools faidx /path/to/reference/reference.fa

 ##Samtools path from download via conda
 ##Faidx will index input file and create a .fai file

 # GATK
-module load java/1.8.0
+module load jdk/1.8.0_262/intel-19.0.5
-/path/to/gatk-4.1.2.0/gatk --java-options "-Xmx2G" CreateSequenceDictionary -R /path/to/reference/.fa
+/path/to/gatk-4.1.2.0/gatk --java-options "-Xmx2G" CreateSequenceDictionary -R /path/to/reference/reference.fa

 ##path to java version installed on LONI
 ##-Xmx2G sets the initial and maximum heap size available to improve performance, CreateSequenceDictionary creates .dict file, -R reference